Oaks Primary Academy is a learning place where we want everyone to succeed and thrive.

 Oaks Primary Academy 2016 – 2017 allocation was £8,710.

-If you would like to view the breakdown of the Sports Premium expenditure for 2016 – 2017, then please click here.
+If you would like to view the breakdown of the Sports Premium expenditure, then please click on the relevant links below:

 Good teaching is allowing pupils to make up for previous gaps in their learning.
 Pupils have good attitudes to learning because teachers plan activities which maintain pupils interest and enthusiasm.
 Pupils are proud of their work and this is reflected in their books, which are very neatly presented.